 How much caffeine does ginseng coffee contain

-Although the name may be somewhat misleading, ginseng is not a real coffee.
+Although the name may be misleading, ginseng is not a real coffee.
 The coffee content is minimal and it is simply soluble coffee.
 Consequently, the caffeine content is very low and has minimal effects on the body, so ginseng coffee as a less caffeinated alternative could definitely be evaluated.

-Clearly it should be avoided by those with serious problems who cannot take caffeine, but otherwise it is not comparable to coffee in any way: it does not cause insomnia or agitation, has no effect on blood pressure and does not speed up the heartbeat.
+Clearly it should be avoided by those who have serious problems and cannot take caffeine, but otherwise it is not comparable to coffee in any way: it does not cause insomnia or agitation, has no effect on blood pressure and does not speed up the heartbeat.
+To avoid caffeine, it is also possible to find the totally caffeine-free variant on the market.

-Benefits and drawbacks of ginseng coffee
+Benefits and contraindications of ginseng coffee

-As we have already mentioned, ginseng root is a treasure trove of healthy properties for the body:
+As we have already mentioned, the ginseng root is a treasure trove of healthy properties for the body:

 - has calming effects and counteracts stress;